NULabNortheastern/digitalassignmentshowcase/multi-domain-modules/sp24-linker-boeckeler-engl3340-python-poetry/readme.md

 ## Learning Goals
-- Understand what Python is and how to use Python for manipulating text data.
+- Understand what Python is and how to use Python for manipulating text data
-- Learn the basics of Python for writing computational poetry.
+- Learn the basics of Python for writing computational poetry
-- Experiment with writing individual computational poems in Python.
+- Experiment with writing individual computational poems in Python
-- Gain awareness of the basic concepts behind generative AI models.
+- Gain awareness of the basic concepts behind generative AI models

 ## Materials for Module